tldr-pages/tldr/GOVERNANCE.md

 - **All communications are public**.
   There are no permanent private channels where maintainers discuss "internal" matters.
-  Occasional private chat messages may be exchanged, e.g. when setting up services that require passwords, but otherwise all exchanges that impact the project either happen in issue or PR discussions, or in the [Gitter chat room](https://gitter.im/tldr-pages/tldr) (which is open to all, and publicly logged).
+  Occasional private chat or email messages may be exchanged, e.g. when setting up services that require passwords, but otherwise all communications that impact the project will either happen in issue and PR discussions, or in the [Gitter chat room](https://gitter.im/tldr-pages/tldr) (which is open to all, and publicly logged).